haribalji/devpackhackthon/README.md

 Students with dyslexia face challenges in reading, note-taking, and organizing study materials, reducing learning efficiency.
 Our AI-driven solution enhances accessibility, comprehension, and organization through intelligent automation.

-Solutions:
+**Solutions:**

-•	OCR for Dyslexia Support: Converts handwritten or printed notes into editable digital text for easier reading and correction.
+•	**OCR for Dyslexia Support:** Converts handwritten or printed notes into editable digital text for easier reading and correction.

-•	AI Summarization & TTS: Generates concise summaries and converts notes into Tamil or English audio for better understanding.
+•	**AI Summarization & TTS:** Generates concise summaries and converts notes into Tamil or English audio for better understanding.

-•	RAG-Based Q&A: Provides accurate, context-aware answers from stored notes for interactive learning.
+•	**RAG-Based Q&A**: Provides accurate, context-aware answers from stored notes for interactive learning.

-•	Smart Note Organization: Automatically categorizes notes and adds checklists to track study progress efficiently.
+•	**Smart Note Organization:** Automatically categorizes notes and adds checklists to track study progress efficiently.

-Users fill in the required signup details to register and gain authorized access to the platform.
+**o Users fill in the required signup details to register and gain authorized access to the platform.
-Returning users can log in using their credentials to securely access their account.
+Returning users can log in using their credentials to securely access their account.**

 <img width="873" height="522" alt="image" src="https://github.com/user-attachments/assets/d2621658-382a-4987-ad70-5cfb298a7c3f" />